TGIF (TV programming block): Change/end of first run (1996–2000)

-After a moribund 1997–98 season, the 1998–99 season saw two promising shows in Two of a Kind, a starring vehicle for Mary-Kate and Ashley Olsen centering on a widowed college professor who hires one of his students to help take care of his twin daughters, and Brother's Keeper, an "Odd Couple"-style sitcom centering on a widowed college history professor who agrees to let his irresponsible pro-football player brother move in with him and his son (per a stipulation in his brother's contract with the San Francisco 49ers).
-The network thought that the return of the Olsen twins to ABC would help boost the block's foundering ratings, and decided to place Two of a Kind in the 8:00 p.m. slot to lead off the block.
-Both shows had respectable ratings throughout the season, although viewership for Two of a Kind gradually declined as the season progressed after a promising start; however, it and Brother's Keeper were both cancelled in May 1999, marking the second season in a row that the block failed to generate a hit among its freshman shows.
-The cancellation of Two of a Kind—which was the last series to be produced by the studio until the 2016 debut of Full House reboot Fuller House—also marked the end of ABC’s 27-year relationship with Miller-Boyett Productions and its various iterations.
-(Two of a Kind and Meego were the only series produced under the Miller-Boyett-Warren partnership formed the previous year that saw longtime collaborator Michael Warren join the company as co-partner.)
+After a moribund 1997–98 season, the 1998–99 season saw two promising shows in Two of a Kind, a starring vehicle for Mary-Kate and Ashley Olsen centering on a widowed college professor (Christopher Sieber) who hires one of his students (Sally Wheeler) to help take care of his twin daughters, and Brother's Keeper, an "Odd Couple"-style sitcom centering on a widowed college history professor (William Ragsdale) who agrees to let his irresponsible pro-football player brother (Sean O'Bryan) move in with him and his son (Justin Cooper), per a stipulation in his brother's contract with the San Francisco 49ers.
+ABC thought that the Olsen twins' return to ABC would help boost the block's foundering ratings, and decided to have Two of a Kind lead off the night in the 8:00 p.m. slot.
+Both shows had respectable ratings throughout the season, although viewership for Two of a Kind gradually declined as the season progressed after a promising start; however, it and Brother's Keeper were both cancelled in May 1999 (repeats of both shows ran until July 16; The Hughleys & Home Improvement filled their spots from July 23 to September 17), marking the second season in a row that the block failed to generate a hit among its freshman shows.
+The cancellation of Two of a Kind—which was the last series to be produced by the studio until the 2016 debut of Full House reboot Fuller House—also marked the end of ABC's 27-year relationship with Miller-Boyett Productions and its various iterations, and therefore any involvement with the block they had left (Miller-Boyett and Warner Bros. had their stakes terminated by then).
 With the block continuing to struggle to generate new hits and ratings for Boy Meets World and Sabrina the Teenage Witch continuing to fall, it seemed that the end of the original TGIF was in sight.